• Skip to primary navigation

 This will work for measuring maple syrup, agave, and other viscous liquids.

-My dirty little confession is that most often I just estimate how much honey I’m adding to something.
+A little confession: most often I just estimate how much honey I'm adding to something.
 And it works most of the time, but occasionally I pull out this technique to make sure my measurement is accurate.

 Kinds of honey